How to Check the Hardware Specs on a Chromebook

 Online vendors and official product links should have a complete list of specs if your Chromebook is still listed.

-Browse the System Page
+Find Your Chromebook Specs using the System Page

 Another alternative would be to search the system page for the information you need.
 This section can reveal very detailed information about your Chromebook, its services, protocols, and apps.
 Plus, it will also feature some hardware information.

-Browsing the System Page is somewhat inconvenient and it might still not list all the information you are looking for.
+Browsing the System Page is somewhat inconvenient, and it might still not list all the information you are looking for.
 But remember that such is the nature of most Chromebooks.

 Using the Chromebook task manager will allow you to track app usage.
 Much like the Windows task manager, you can check to see what apps are using more of your CPU, memory, and even have more network usage.